England beat New Zealand in final World Cup warm-up

 |Scorecard

-England comfortably beat New Zealand by five wickets in their final warm-up to ensure they will go into the Women's T20 World Cup on a positive note.
+England comfortably beat New Zealand by five wickets in their final warm-up game to ensure they go into the Women's T20 World Cup on a positive note.

 After opting to bowl first, England restricted the Kiwis to 114-9 from their 20 overs, with Sophie Ecclestone claiming 3-19 and Kate Cross 2-10.